-We are a team of doctors, nurses and specialist practitioners who see children with possible developmental difficulties to aid in their assessment and management.
-We also have an admin team who coordinate our assessments and communication with other health professionals.
+Our Department of Developmental Paediatrics consists of a team of doctors, nurses and specialist practitioners who see children with possible developmental difficulties to aid in their assessment and management.
+We also have a team of admin staff who aid in co-ordinating our assessments and communication with other professionals.

 We work with many other professionals in assessing and managing developmental difficulties.
-The people we work with include therapists (speech, occupational and physiotherapy), educational psychology, educational professionals, child mental health (CAMHS) and charities.
+The people we work with include therapists (speech, occupational and physiotherapy), educational psychology, educational professionals, child mental health service (CAMHs) and charities.
 This multi-team approach aims to support not only the children we see but also the families.

 Changes to Melatonin Prescribing February 2018